Jungle Emperor Leo : Leo Edition by Osamu Tezuka (Jitsugyono Nihon-sha)

 As Taki continues to write about her time in Tokyo as best as her memory serves her, the book begins to read more like a diary than a personal biography.
 Most of her memories are happy ones but at times her nephew scoffs at what she writes.

-Although she was writing about her experiences for herself, she soon realized that she had a reader - her nephew.
+Although she is writing about her experiences for herself, she soon realizes that she has a reader—her nephew.
 She becomes a little embarrassed but decides to continue writing and leaves her notebook where her nephew is bound to find it.

 The core of the story is about Taki’s life in Tokyo as a maid but Kyoko Nakajima makes it more interesting by blending the present with the past.
 Taki’s nephew seems to think he knows more about the history of pre and post-war Japan than his aunt.
 The interaction between Taki and her nephew draws the reader in until you are also lost in the nostalgia of the “good old days”.